John Wesley Powell: Environmentalism

 In Cadillac Desert, Powell is portrayed as a champion of land preservation and conservation.
 Powell's expeditions led to his belief that the arid West was not suitable for agricultural development, except for about 2% of the lands that were near water sources.
-His Report on the Lands of the Arid Regions of the United States proposed irrigation systems and state boundaries based on watershed areas to avoid disagreements between states.
+His Report on the Lands of the Arid Regions of the United States proposed reforming the system by which the government distributed land to settlers by taking into account topography and access to water in determining the shape and size of parcels.
+"Irrigable lands" would be organized into self-regulating irrigation districts to prevent the monopolization of water by those lucky enough to acquire riparian parcels.
 For the remaining lands, he proposed conservation and low-density, open grazing.

 The railroad companies owned 183 e6acre – vast tracts of lands granted in return for building the railways – and did not agree with Powell's views on land conservation.
 They aggressively lobbied Congress to reject Powell's policy proposals and to encourage farming instead, as they wanted to cash in on their lands.
 The U.S. Congress went along and developed legislation that encouraged pioneer settlement of the American West based on agricultural use of land.
-Politicians based their decisions on a theory of Professor Cyrus Thomas who was a protege of Horace Greeley.
-Thomas suggested that agricultural development of land would change climate and cause higher amounts of precipitations, claiming that 'rain follows the plow', a theory which has since been largely discredited.
+Politicians based their decisions on a theory of Professor Cyrus Thomas, a protegé of Horace Greeley.
+Thomas suggested that agricultural development of land would change climate and increase precipitation, claiming that "rain follows the plow", a theory which has since been largely discredited.

 At an 1893 irrigation conference, Powell would prophetically remark: "Gentlemen, you are piling up a heritage of conflict and litigation over water rights, for there is not sufficient water to supply the land."
 Powell's recommendations for development of the West were largely ignored until after the Dust Bowl of the 1920s and 1930s, resulting in untold suffering associated with pioneer subsistence farms that failed because of insufficient rain and irrigation water.

 Legacy, honors, and namesakes

 In recognition of his national service, Powell was buried in Arlington National Cemetery, Virginia.
-The John D. Dingell, Jr. Conservation, Management, and Recreation Act, signed 12 March 2019, authorizes the establishment of the "John Wesley Powell National Conservation Area", consisting of approximately 29,868 acres of land in Utah.
+The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed 12 March 2019, authorizes the establishment of the "John Wesley Powell National Conservation Area", consisting of approximately 29,868 acres of land in Utah.
 Green River, Wyoming, the embarkation site of both Powell expeditions, commissioned a statue depicting Powell holding an oar, in front of the Sweetwater County History Museum.
 In Powell's honor, the USGS National Center in Reston, Virginia, was dedicated as the "John Wesley Powell Federal Building" in 1974.
 In addition, the highest award presented by the USGS to persons outside the federal government is named the John Wesley Powell Award.
 In 1984, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

 The following were named after Powell: